Degree Requirements and Core Courses

 The curriculum is built upon a core of seven common courses, followed by a wide range of courses in different media formats and options for subject matter concentrations.
 The core courses stress the foundation skills and knowledge that all good journalists must have, including reporting, writing and editing skills, and analytic thinking needed to deal with complex subjects.
 Other core courses cover journalistic ethics and legal issues, broadcast fundamentals, and fundamentals of interactive media such as online journalism, multimedia presentation, web site design, and blogging.

 All students learn the multimedia skills every journalist is expected to have in today’s converged newsroom.
-Students may concentrate in print, broadcast, or interactive journalism, but they are also free to mix and match media courses, depending on their interests and career goals.
+Students may concentrate in print, video, broadcast TV, documentary, photo, audio, or interactive journalism, but they are also free to mix and match media courses, depending on their interests and career goals.
 They may customize their media course schedule in the second and third semesters.

 Students get their media instruction inside the classroom and from one-on-one contact with professional writers, broadcasters, multimedia experts, and photographers.
 These media coaches not only give individual guidance on course assignments but they help students draft pitches and get their work published or shown in media outlets beyond the School.